josephwarrick/ParlAI/HELM_README.txt

 We could build the entire build/install/test process around docker images (that might be my first preference anyway), but the setup of the propmt seemed to imply that you wanted CI set up sepearately from a docker build.
 - bitbucket only allows 50 minutes of build time per month, until you start paying $15 or more per month.
 This seems really low compared to i.e. github, which allows 2,000 minutes of build time per month before needing to pay.

+### Notes on the dockerfile
+- I chose to use a standard python base image.
+I know it's popular to use a lightweight base, like a `-slim` or `-alpine` based image, but I don't know how or where this image will be used, so I'm assuming that size of the final image isn't as important as flexibility of the image.
+Often, when I've used smaller base images, I end up changing them anyway when I need some custom code to compile later.
+- There's no `RUN` command defined in the docker image.
+Again, I'm not sure what we'll be using the image for, an we can always specify the command at runtime anyway.
+- I haven't added anything to the .dockerignore file.
+Again, I'm defaulting to the assumption that we shouldn't care about the size of the final docker image until we have a reason to care.